sam-greenwood/taco_vis/README.md

 # Usage

-data must be angular velocity values in either a 2D or 3D numpy array.
+Data must be angular velocity values in either a 2D or 3D numpy array.
 The dimensions of the array correspond to the number of points in radius/time (for 2D) or radius/azimuth/time (3D) repsectively.
 The data is also assumed to be on a regular grid with radius in the domain [0,1] and azimuth between [0, 2pi].

 Animations and figures are generated with the 'FLOW' class, which is initialised with the data array: